fe-data/fe-docs/docs/getting-started/introduction.rst

 But you could also create you own scan app by using the :doc:`scan endpoint <../advanced/api-scans>`

-Fine grained access control is possible for individual endpoints by using the `authorization settings <settings.html#authorization-settings>`_
+Fine grained access control is possible for individual endpoints by using the `Accounts <../usage/tools.html#admin-accounts>`_ tool of the :doc:`FE Admin App <../apps/admin>`

 .. raw:: html